opencarecc/opencareMakerPlaybook/workshop_best_practices.md

 ### Space
 There is no right or wrong space for a workshop, and usually a space can be finetuned to meet diverse needs.
 One thing for sure, **it's very important to make participants feel comfortable and give them a warm welcome**.
+You can use the space in many different ways according to the topic and the methodologies of your workshop.
+In general when setting up hardware prototyping, digital fabrication and design workshops we have found these practices very helpful:

 *Showing digital content -* if you are planning to project slides and/or show digital content, be sure you have access to a projector and the correct cables and adapters (if words like VGA, DVI, HDMI, DisplayPort are unknown to you, then you might need to check this list [https://en.wikipedia.org/wiki/List_of_video_connectors](https://en.wikipedia.org/wiki/List_of_video_connectors)).